 Chinese mainland reports 16 new COVID-19 cases, all imported

-The Chinese mainland on Friday reported 16 new COVID-19 cases, all of which were imported, the National Health Commission said in its daily report on Saturday.
+The Chinese mainland on Saturday reported 16 new COVID-19 cases, all of which are imported, the National Health Commission said in its daily report on Sunday.

-Three new suspected cases arriving from outside the mainland were reported in Shanghai on Friday, the commission said.
+One new suspected COVID-19 case arriving from outside the mainland was reported in Shanghai, according to the commission.

-No new deaths related to COVID-19 were reported Friday, it added.
+No new deaths related to COVID-19 were reported.

-The total number of confirmed COVID-19 cases on the mainland reached 90,671 by Friday, including 325 patients still receiving treatment, three of whom were in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 90,499 by Saturday, including 314 patients still receiving treatment, five of whom were in severe conditions.

-A total of 85,710 patients had been discharged from hospitals following recovery on the mainland, and 4,636 had died as a result of the virus.
+A total of 85,549 patients had been discharged following recovery on the mainland, and 4,636 had died as a result of the virus.

-There were 11 suspected COVID-19 cases on the mainland on Friday.
+There were three suspected COVID-19 cases on the mainland on Saturday.

-A total of 16 asymptomatic cases were newly reported, all arriving from outside the mainland.
-There were a total of 319 asymptomatic cases, of whom 310 were imported, under medical observation by Friday.
+Fifteen asymptomatic cases were newly reported, all arriving from outside the mainland.
+There were a total of 320 asymptomatic cases, of whom 304 were imported, under medical observation on Saturday.